BINDI-UC3M/wemac_dataset_signal_processing/README.md

 ## Introduction
 This GitHub repository aims to provide the details of the signal processing of the data of the WEMAC Database.

-Regarding the physiological signals...
-The raw audio signals cannot be provided due to privacy and ethical issues, but other audio features or embeddings can be provided upon request.
-Please contact the authors for further information.

 <table>
   <tr>
     <th>Dataset</th>